Yixin-Hu/TetWild/README.md

 docker run --rm -v "$(pwd)":/data yixinhu/tetwild [TetWild arguments]
 ```

+Important note: If you find TetWild termination unreasonably, it's largely due to the momery limit of Docker.
+Please check the momery limit using `docker stats`.

 #### via CMake

 Our code was originally developed on MacOS and has been tested on Linux and Windows.
 We provide the commands for installing TetWild in MacOS: